The Vault… Old Friends 4 Sale

 Originally intended 4 private use only.

-The first album release credited to ‘Prince‘ since adopting the love symbol/Prince love symbol as his name in 1993, The Vault… Old Friends 4 Sale is also his final album under the auspices of Warner Brothers to contain previously unreleased material (albeit outtakes from a collection of earlier projects dating between 1985 to 1994).
+The first album release credited to ‘Prince‘ since adopting the love symbol/Prince love symbol as his name in 1993, The Vault… Old Friends 4 Sale is also Prince’s final album under the auspices of Warner Bros.
+Records, to contain previously unreleased material (albeit outtakes from a collection of earlier projects dating between 1985 to 1993).
 Four songs1 form Prince’s withdrawn contribution for the soundtrack to the movie I’ll Do Anything.
 The song 5 Women is Prince’s original version of the track recorded in 1990, which in 1991 he gave to Joe Cocker to re-record (retitled Five Women) for his 1992 album Night Calls.
+The title track is the oldest song on the album and is the only one that dates from the 1980s – this track was recorded at Sunset Sound on 20 April 1985 and was originally planned for inclusion on Parade.
+The remaining songs being comparatively recent were recorded at Paisley Park Studios.

 - All Instruments